randomwithnoname/AAA/README.md

 List of high quality Android apps which respect user privacy and autonomy.
 For the GrapheneOS community.
 See [contributing page](CONTRIBUTING.md) to contribute.

 So people don't get upset, I'll mark open source apps with a 🟩, open core apps with a 🟨 and closed source apps with a 🟥.
 I count source available apps as closed source.
 They don't help user freedom as legitimate forks aren't allowed.
+You should also be aware that GPL only causes harm in today's world, but that's for another time.

 >
 > [Why does it exist?](WHY.md)